scmh001/react-hooks-phase-2-project/README.md

 ## Deliverables / User Stories
 > As a user I can:
-* View the top 5 drinks of several categories
+* View the top 6 upvoted drinks on home page
 * Add "cheers" to "upvote" drinks
 * Add drinks with a Drink Input Form
-* Liquid Type / Volume Tracker
-* Graphing type / volume
+* Water volume intake tracker.
 * Show ingredients with button "Show Ingredients"
 * Filter by least amount of upvotes to greatest vice versa